NDCLab/readAloud-valence-alpha/README.md

 ## Roadmap
 #### 2022-10 SNL Poster
-Poster entitled "" presented at the Society for the Neurobiology of Language.
+Poster entitled "Effects of Lexical Valence and Emotional (In)Congruency in Naturalistic Reading Aloud" presented at the Society for the Neurobiology of Language in Philadelphia, PA (USA).

 #### TBD Paper
 Planned submission of a paper with initial results from the reading task; date and publication TBD.